jacob-stone9554/jacob-stone9554/README.md

-- 👋 Hi, I’m @jacob-stone9554
+- My name is Jacob Stone
-- 👀 I’m interested in web development, mobile development, annd machine learning
+- I'm a software developer!
+I specialize in web development.
-- 🌱 I’m currently learning C#, ASP.NET Core, HTML, CSS and JavaScript
+- I work with C#, ASP.NET Core, HTML, CSS, and JavaScript.
-- 📫 How to reach me: jacob.stone.developer@outlook.com
+- I am learning ReactJS
-- 😄 Pronouns: He/Him
+- You can reach me at jacob.stone.developer@outlook.com
-- ⚡ Fun fact: I climb mountains
+- Outside of writing code, I climb mountains in my free time :)

 <!---
 jacob-stone9554/jacob-stone9554 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.